Smart Ways to Save

 - Check your tire pressure.
 Also, make sure that your wheels are aligned.
 Even fuel-efficient tires won’t perform their best unless they are properly inflated.
 You can improve your gas mileage by $0.11/gallon by keeping your tires inflated to the proper pressure.

 - Consider investing in energy saving tires.
-As "going green" becomes the buzz word for everything from clothing to housing, tire makers have started adding “green” tires to their product lines.
+As "going green" starts to encompass everything from clothing to housing, tire makers have started adding “green” tires to their product lines.